Grizzly-Adam/BBQ/README.md

 -Add working smoker and grill to Minetest
--Utilize under-used items, such as vessels, vessel shelf, and mushrooms -Be compatible with and expand on Mobs-Redo and it's Animals pack -Be compatible with Food Rubenwardy's Food Mod
+-Utilize under-used items, such as vessels, vessel shelf, and mushrooms -Be compatible with and expand on Mobs-Redo and it's Animals pack -Be compatible with Rubenwardy's Food Mod
 -Be compatible with Auke Kok's Crops Mod
 -Be compatible with Farming-Redo Mod